astramieri/azure-data-fundamentals/docs/module_9/data_visualization.md

-# Describe considerations for data visualization
+# Considerations for data visualization

 Power BI includes an extensive set of built-in visualizations, which can be extended with custom and third-party visualizations.